microsoft/WhatTheHack/xxx-MasteringLinux/Coach/Solution-04.md

 `student@vm01:~$ cp count.log count.bkp`

-5. Use cat to make a backup of this file to catcnt.txt
+5. Use cat to make a backup of this file saving as cat-count.log

 `student@vm01:~$ cat count.log > cat-count.log`